FactoryBoy/factory_boy/docs/walkthrough.rst

     :pyobject: CopyFactory

+.. note:: As shown here, a :class:`~factory.fuzzy.FuzzyChoice` declaration can
+          be used to choose an arbitrary value among a set of options.

 Obviously, we should have at least one copy of each book of our catalog;
 we could change every call to our ``AuthenticBookFactory``: